MichaelCurrin/learn-to-code/intro_to_coding.md

 - Within Data Science is the field of Artificial Intelligence or _AI_.
 This will still involve a lot of stats and fetching and processing data.
 The output might be a report or recommendation, or it might a script or a website service which can give answers to a problem using inputs you give it and using the logic and data which the algorithm was trained on.
 - AI covers things like anomaly detection, financial forecasting, weather prediction, image recognition, self-driving cars, robots and detecting errors in production lines.
 - One part of AI is Machine Learning or _ML_, which usually means training an algorithm to generate a score or probability or categorize an item.
 Usually there is a define outcome and some rule which a human writes and tweaks.
 A lot of Machine Learning can be done using stats techniques which are decades old.
 One way to get started is using the Python [Scikit-Learn](https://scikit-learn.org/)  library.
 - A newer area of AI is Neural Networks, which deals with a kind of learning which is similar to how connections build up between neurons in the brain in training and then when a condition is met later then the neurons fire.
 This is good for tasks which are hard to define using rules.
+- There are many approaches to training algorithms.
-Supervized learning means that humans label the training data and then the algorithm has go get accurate
+	- Supervized learning means that humans label the training data and then the algorithm has go get accurate and making predictions based on that data.
+	- Unsupervized learning lets the algorithm figure out patterns in the data by itself.
+This is good when the data is difficult to label, or you don't know what you are looking for out of hundreds of columns of data

 ## Roadmaps